 - On the eaves, the roof underlayment goes over the drip edge.

 - On the gables, it goes over the underlayment.

-The building codes state that shingles can be flush with the drip edge, unless the shingle manufacturer specifies something different.
+The building codes state that roofing shingles can be flush with the outer edge of your drip edge flashing, unless the shingle manufacturer specifies something different.

 We're thrilled to get so many visitors searching for drip edge.
 What I wish I knew is what led you to search for this term (you can leave a comment below) so that I can provide even more relevant information.
 When searching Amazon I was amazed at the variety of products that were returned for the term drip edge, so let me explain:

 - Drip edge is installed on your roof, under the shingles, and should be installed with your roof.
 It's one way to evaluate the quality of roofing estimates – does it list drip edge along with other materials like ice and water shield?
 The product is purchased by roofers at building supply companies where they buy roofing shingles.
 They purchase drip edge in quantities of 500 ft versus the single 10 ft piece found on Amazon (not recommended due to possible damage in shipping).